royalsanga24/ToDo-Tacker/New/new/README.md

 # Django-To-Do-tracker-with-user-authentication
-To Do Tracker app with User Registration, Login, Search and full Create Read Update and DELETE functionality using Class-Based Views
+To Do Tracker app with User Registration, Login, Search and full Create Read Update and DELETE functionality.

 Admin :-
     Username- admin